sandcoders/sticky-notes/README.md

 2. Log in with the credentials you created during the superuser setup.

-3. Once logged in, click on "View site" in ther menu bar.
+3. Once logged in, click on "View site" in the admin menu bar.

-4. Click on "+ Create a Note" in the menu bar to start creating and managing your sticky notes.
+4. Click on "+ Create a Note" in the site menu bar to start creating and managing your sticky notes.

 5. The app has full user authentication, so you could navigate to the front end at http://localhost:8000/ and log in there instead.